Xeronax/KruphixBot/README.md

 ## Getting Started

-You can
+You can add Kruphix Bot to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1099066463236673626&permissions=277025778752&scope=applications.commands%20bot)

 ## Feedback

-If you encounter any issues or have any suggestions for improvements, please open an issue on this GitHub repository or message xeronax on Discord.
+If you encounter any issues or have any suggestions for improvements, please open an issue on this GitHub repository, do `/feedback`, or message xeronax on Discord.

 ## Planned Features